- Local Treatment Centers by City

 It is often hard to tell if someone you care about is taking part in illegal street drug abuse.
 Each drug has its own signs of use and abuse.
 Drugs can numb the user's memory, impair their judgment, and make it impossible for the user to feel good or function without them.
 Even drugs like marijuana and cocaine which are not physically addictive (meaning that the user's body needs the drug in order to function), can make the user emotionally dependent.
 Once a person become used to the "feelings" they get from marijuana, cocaine or other illegal street drugs, they will find it harder and harder to cope with normal everyday ups and downs.

 While learning how to live life without illegal street drugs is an important step in the recovery process, it is only the beginning.
 Once sober, the brain needs time to recover and rebuild connections that have changed while addicted.
 During this period, depression and cravings to use can be intense and are often very hard to fight.
 Without support, relapse is very likely.
-Attending a quality Drug Rehab Program in North Carolina will help the recovering person develop new coping skills to deal with stressful situations and other common triggers for relapse.
+Attending a quality Drug Treatment Center in North Carolina will help the recovering person develop new coping skills to deal with stressful situations and other common triggers for relapse.
 Without these skills, stressful situations frequently result in relapse.

-- North Carolina Counseling (Individual, Group, Couple, or Family Therapy) for Illegal Street Drugs: This form of recovery works best in conjunction with other types of Drug Treatment Programs or as follow up support.
+- North Carolina Counseling (Individual, Group, Couple, or Family Therapy) for Illegal Street Drugs: This form of recovery works best in conjunction with other types of Drug Rehab Programs or as follow up support.
 Looking at one's issues from a different perspective can help to identify the root cause of their drug usage and can be beneficial in helping them learn how to make more constructive choices in their life.

 - North Carolina Intensive Outpatient Program (IOP) for Illegal Street Drugs: While in this form of drug addiction recovery, addicts usually meet 3 days a week and 2-4 hours per day.
-These relapse prevention Drug Rehabilitation Programs are often scheduled around work or school.
+These relapse prevention Drug Rehabilitation Facilities are often scheduled around work or school.

-- North Carolina Medical Detoxification for Illegal Street Drugs: Often, this is the first step of the recovery process before being admitted into a Drug Treatment Program for illegal street drugs in North Carolina.
+- North Carolina Medical Detoxification for Illegal Street Drugs: Often, this is the first step of the recovery process before being admitted into a Drug Treatment Facility for illegal street drugs in North Carolina.
 Admission to this level of treatment requires an assessment.
 Sometimes medical detox is started from a trip to the emergency room due to overdose or drug related issues.

 - North Carolina Narcotics Anonymous for Illegal Street Drugs: Narcotics Anonymous meetings, often referred to as NA, are informal meetings held in your local area.
 NA has branches all over the country and in almost every city nationwide.
 These meeting are based on the twelve steps of recovery and many addicts and alcoholics have found free and effective help at these meetings.
 However, NA programs are not "treatment."
 The meetings are not supported and held by medical professionals.